adenger/subpred3/README.md

 Note: Currently work in progress.
 The code is being migrated from an older version of the subpred package.
-The old versions of the code and the notebooks which were used for the manuscript can be found on the branch *subpred2*.
+The old versions of the code and the notebooks, which were used for the manuscript, can be found on the branch *subpred2*.

 Setup: